 Hosting is service-based, and when you purchase a service, it's possible that you don't get exactly what you expected.
 A money-back guarantee ensures that you aren't stuck with a bad sell for long.
 Generally, we'd prefer long money-back guarantees, but most hosts offer a thirty-day money-back guarantee, which isn't very long for us.
 Unfortunately, Bluehost also follows this trend.
 While some other reviews would call this “generous”, we wouldn't.
 It's the standard money-back guarantee that most hosts offer and we get the feeling that Bluehost only offers thirty days because it literally isn't possible to offer lower.
 There are other hosts who offer far longer and more exciting money-back guarantees.
 Besides Bluehost, a good example is Inmotion hosting, with a great ninety-day money-back guarantee or an “anytime” money-back guarantee like JustHost offers.

 However, we can find solace in the fact that the money-back guarantee is of the “no questions” asked variant so you do indeed get your money back.
 However, there are some conditions.
 For example, if you've received a free service, like a domain name, about $15 will be deducted from your refund.
 You get to keep the domain name, though, so that's good news.

 Not quite the exciting feature, that.

 So you can imagine our surprise when we discovered that that is exactly what Bluehost does.
 Perhaps that might be one of the reasons we do not, in fact, own a hosting service.
 Bottom line, Bluehost doesn't offer free site migrations.
 Would we be interested in paying $149.99 to move our website over to another host?
-Would we be interested in moving our website ourselves manually over to another host especially when many other hosts offer to do it for us for free?
+Probably not.
+Luckily, migrating a website manually is pretty easy once you know how the process works.

 Regardless of the kind of site(s) that you run, you'd eventually have to use the email services offered by Bluehost.